alonso-fernandezr/lex-agent/docs/LawGlance_Documentation.md

 ## Contact
-For any inquiries or feedback, please reach out at contact@lawglance.com
+For any inquiries or feedback, please open an issue on the project repository.